topiasukkonen/Tiraprojekti/README.md

 4. Run the program using the command 'python3 compressor.py binary_file_path', replacing 'binary_file_path' with the path to your binary file.
 5. The program will run some tests automatically, providing validation for the implemented algorithms.

-You can find the program on GitHub.
-Future iterations of this project may include the integration of more compression algorithms, providing an even broader understanding of the subject.

-Example results on file sizes given below:

-550 kb:

-Conducting compression...
-Huffman: Compressed equals the original one.
-Huffman reduced the size by 43.84177573411799%
-Huffman compression took 0.06288886070251465 seconds.
-LZW: Compressed equals the original one.
-LZW reduced the size by 8.163448254041912%
-LZW compression took 0.09445500373840332 seconds.
-Passed all tests!

-1,1 mb:

-Conducting compression...
-Huffman: Compressed equals the original one.
-Huffman reduced the size by 43.841852796473276% Huffman compression took 0.11240601539611816 seconds.
-LZW: Compressed equals the original one.
-LZW reduced the size by 12.29441056892706%
-LZW compression took 0.19394373893737793 seconds.
-Passed all tests!

-2,3 mb:

-Conducting compression...
-Huffman: Compressed equals the original one.
-Huffman reduced the size by 43.841902152084636% Huffman compression took 0.20888972282409668 seconds.
-LZW: Compressed equals the original one.
-LZW reduced the size by 16.037807153460058%
-LZW compression took 0.4244101047515869 seconds.
-Passed all tests!

-4,6 mb:

-Conducting compression...
-Huffman: Compressed equals the original one.
-Huffman reduced the size by 43.841926829857776% Huffman compression took 0.417309045791626 seconds.
-LZW: Compressed equals the original one.
-LZW reduced the size by 21.365035561190073%
-LZW compression took 0.9491457939147949 seconds.
-Passed all tests!

 # Further Documentation

 - [Implementation](https://github.com/topiasukkonen/Tiraprojekti/blob/main/Documentation/implementation.md)